FMCG GST Rate List Page — FINAL Corrected Content (2 July 2026)

 The problem is not understanding that rates changed.
 The problem is knowing which specific products changed, from which date, and whether your billing software reflects the correct current rate.

-In short: September 22, 2025 is the date that divides old GST rates from new GST rates.
+September 22, 2025 is the date that divides old GST rates from new GST rates.
 Any invoice raised on or after that date must use the updated slabs.
 Old stock purchased before that date carries ITC at the old rate — new invoices carry tax at the new rate.

 0% GST Products — The Exempt List